ROCm/composable_kernel/example/ck_tile/01_fmha/README.md

                        total_seqlen_q = seqlen_q * batch, and seqlen_q per batch may vary
                        also with "-s=s0,s1,s2..." comma seperated int to set per batch seqlen(group-mode) -s_k    seqlen_k (including new key/value), -1 means equal to s (default:-1)
-            -s_knew    seqlen_k for new key/value, 0 means not to use this at all; -1 to choose s_knew in [1, s] randomly. (default:0)
-            -s_kpad    seqlen_k stride between 2 tokens, currently used in group-mode only (default:-1)
-                       for kv-cache case, each batch [1,s,h,d]/[1,h,s,d] can have a stride along seqlen, instead of packed. same as xformer kv_padding -d    head dim for q, k (default:128) -d_v    head dim for v, -1 means equal to d (default:-1) -scale_s    scale factor of S. 0 means equal to 1/sqrt(hdim). (default:0)
+                 -d    head dim for q, k (default:128) -d_v    head dim for v, -1 means equal to d (default:-1) -scale_s    scale factor of S. 0 means equal to 1/sqrt(hdim). (default:0)